0bob0/TAFE-C-/README.md

 <li>Grade 91-100%  Fail  an obvious cheat no evidence of intellect shown previously</li>
 </ul>

-Comapre your solution with other students' answers to see if there are better ways to produce your program
+Compare your solution with other students' answers to see if there are better ways to produce your program
 <hr> <br>

 <h2>Loops</h2>